fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Zayd ibn Amr
 **Zayd ibn Amr ibn Nufayl** (died 605) was a monotheist who lived in Mecca shortly before Islam.

-> They said to one another: “You know, by Allah, that your people are not following anything (any true path), and they have deviated from the religion of their father Ibrahim (Peace be upon him);(Abraham).
+> They said to one another: "You know, by Allah, that your people are not following anything (any true path), and they have deviated from the religion of their father Ibrahim (Peace be upon him);(Abraham).
 What is this stone that we circumambulate, which can neither hear nor see, and can neither cause harm nor bring benefit?
-O people! find yourselves a religion, for you are not following anything!”
+O people! find yourselves a religion, for you are not following anything!"
 So they split up and traveled to different lands seeking the religion of Ibraahem.

 He told priests and jews that this is not the religion of Ibrahim.
 Said ibn Zayd, his son, is one of the ten promised Paradise.